cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 use ``#``.

-You can of course use simpler message ids if you don't want to type the full plural selection sequence in your code
+You can of course use simpler message ids if you don't want to type the full plural selection sequence in your code:

 .. code-block:: pot